BlissRoms/Documentation-old/docs/Bliss OS/installation-guide.md

 The installer will load, and you will have an option to choose the partition you created earlier.
 Pick it, and select `ext4`. **DO NOT** blindly choose the partition, as an incorrect flash can mess up your drive and cause serious data loss. **You do NOT want to get this step wrong.** If you are unsure, boot back into Windows/macOS/Linux and write it down.

-When it asks if you want to install system as R/W, select "YES".
+When it asks if you want to install system as R/W, select "YES" if you want to use root (SuperSU), and "No" if you do not need root.

 When it asks if you want to install `grub`, select "Grub for Legacy BIOS boot type", "Grub2 for UEFI boot type", or neither if you are already running a Linux system.
 If you chose to install `grub`, the installer will allow you to choose the partition to install `grub` to.
 Make sure you select the 300 MB partition you set up earlier for `grub`.